reillypascal/personalsite-ssg/pages/now.md

 I've been continuing to work on my [data2audio](https://github.com/reillypascal/data2audio) Rust tool for converting batches of files into audio.
 I figured out how to use `rayon` to process multiple files in parallel, and now it's super fast — I got all ~12.5 GB (\> 35,000 files!) of data from the Xcode macOS app converted in ~17 seconds!
 This has made a big difference for composing.
 Now I can make and audition a huge number of databending samples without it being nearly as much of a slog.

 Recently I've also wanted to make more new friends in the area and do more things in person, so I've started playing Pathfinder 2e with a TTRPG group at my library.
-The group has been welcoming and the game is turning out to be a lot of fun.
+The group has been welcoming, and the game is turning out to be a lot of fun.

 I'm also getting married!
 My partner and I are engaged, and having a nice small ceremony in October.
 I'm so excited to spend the rest of my life with them.